 STRYPER said: "We are honored to be a part of this amazing film, alongside many of our friends and peers, which chronicles the history and impact of Christian music."

 "The Jesus Music" hits theaters October 1.

-In a 2018 interview with the Detroit Free Press, STRYPER frontman Michael Sweet said that his was never fully embraced by the heavy metal and hard rock communities, largely because of the band's Christian lyrics.
+In a 2018 interview with the Detroit Free Press, STRYPER frontman Michael Sweet said that his band was never fully embraced by the heavy metal and hard rock communities, largely because of the band's Christian lyrics.
 "We've never been accepted by either side," he said.
 "The secular side, the mainstream, they've never accepted us to this day.
 We're probably that band that everyone's going to go to whenever there's a time to mock.
 We'll be the band used for that in most cases.
 Now on the Christian side, we've never really had the full support of the Christian side because we don't fit into their little club.
 We're not wearing suits and ties and going to every church and preaching."

 In various interviews over the years, SKILLET frontman John Cooper has said that he "always had faith in God" and that his mother was a "Jesus fanatic."
 He also claimed that he was willing to put his career on the line to take a stand for Christ.

 This past April, Cooper told the "Undaunted.Life: A Man's Podcast" that it was perfectly fine for Christians to play rock music.
 "I would say that music is created not by the Devil; [it is] created by the Lord," he said.
 "All things were created by God.
 So instead of thinking that the Devil owns a genre of music, I would say capture that music and bring it back into subjection under the Lordship of Christ."